Low-Rank Graphon Learning for Networks: Introduction

-For graphon estimation, \citet{olhede2014network} approximate the graphon as a two-dimensional step function by partitioning it into blocks.
-Their method requires finding the argmax of a permutation, relying on a greedy search algorithm that can be computationally expensive (see Section~\ref{sec:simulations} for further details). \citet{chan2014consistent} refine this approach by reordering nodes based on their degrees and applying total variation minimization, assuming the one-dimensional marginals of the graphon are strictly monotonic.
-However, this assumption is restrictive as it excludes models like the SBM.
-Additionally, the resulting \(P\) from these methods is generally not low-rank.
+Graphon-based approaches include \citet{olhede2014network}, who approximate the graphon with a step function by partitioning it into blocks.
+Their method requires permutation maximization via a greedy algorithm, which is computationally intensive (see Section~\ref{sec:simulations}). \citet{chan2014consistent} refine this by reordering nodes by degree and applying total variation minimization, assuming strictly monotonic marginals, an assumption that excludes models like the SBM.
+Moreover, the resulting \(P\) is not guaranteed to be low-rank.

-On the other hand, methods that directly target \(P\) include the work of \citet{chatterjee2015matrix}, who impose a low-rank assumption on \(P\) and propose Universal Singular-Value Thresholding (USVT).
-This approach treats the adjacency matrix as a perturbed version of \(P\) and employs spectral decomposition. \citet{zhang2017estimating} introduce a neighborhood smoothing technique to {learn} \(P\), achieving near-minimax optimality.
-Similarly, \citet{gao2016optimal} propose a minimax optimal combinatorial least-squares estimator, which is further extended by \citet{wu2024tractably} to handle non-exchangeable networks.
+In contrast, \(P\)-based methods include \citet{chatterjee2015matrix}, who assume low rank and use Universal Singular-Value Thresholding (USVT), treating the adjacency matrix as a noisy version of \(P\). \citet{zhang2017estimating} propose neighborhood smoothing to estimate \(P\), achieving near-minimax optimality. \citet{gao2016optimal} introduce a combinatorial least-squares estimator, later extended by \citet{wu2025tractably} to non-exchangeable networks.
+However, these methods do not directly recover the graphon.
+The latent variables are unknown and unordered, preventing \(P\) from being viewed as a lattice sample of the graphon, which complicates alignment.
+Moreover, further analysis of the estimated \(P\), such as through eigenvalue decomposition, is challenging, especially to achieve sup-norm consistency.
+Most prior work focuses on mean squared error bounds.
+These limitations underscore the need for methods bridging graphon and \(P\) estimation.
+Our approach offers a unified framework enabling sup-norm consistency in both.

-Despite these advances, it is important to note that the graphon function cannot be directly recovered from the connection probability matrix produced by methods in the second category.
-First, the latent variables associated with the graphon are both unknown and unordered, which prevents the connection probability matrix from being treated as a lattice sampling of the underlying graphon.
-This unordered structure creates significant difficulties in aligning the estimated connection probabilities with the true graphon structure.
-Second, further analyzing the estimated connection probability matrix---such as through eigenvalue decomposition---becomes complex, particularly when the goal is to achieve sup-norm consistency for graphon estimation.
-Previous work on matrix estimation and graphon estimation has predominantly focused on deriving bounds in terms of mean squared error.
-These limitations highlight the need for approaches that can bridge the gap between graphon estimation and \(P\) estimation.
-Our approach offers a promising analytical framework for achieving sup-norm consistency in both aspects.
+Finally, we note that extensive research has been devoted to graphon models, therefore, we provide a broader literature review in Section~\ref{supp:A Broader Literature Review} of the appendix.